 Aubergine Arrabiata?
 Eggplant to some.

 To make our pasta arrabbiata stand out, Kat added aubergine (eggplant).
 Not only does it taste great and fill us up more, it comes packed with nutrients.

 In fact, the humble aubergine is quite the underrated vegetable – research on aubergines shows that the aubergine can help protect the brain, heart and help prevent cellular damage.

 As if that wasn’t enough, aubergine also adds a unique texture and taste to the arrabbiata.

 Some describe it as ‘mushroomy’ (I wouldn’t as mushrooms are bloody gross and shouldn’t be allowed anywhere near this dish), though of course beauty is on the palate of the beholder.

-If you’re one of those weirdos that do like funghi, try this insanely popular recipe.
+If you’re one of those weirdos that do like funghi, try this insanely popular Creamy Garlic Mushrooms.
 And I’m just kidding, I don’t really think you’re a weirdo if you like mushrooms*.